corda/corda/docs/source/network-builder.rst

 Corda Network Builder
 =====================

-TODO:
-    * Move to creating the node images from the templates
-    * What output is displayed when using Azure?

 .. contents::

 The Corda Network Builder is a tool for building Corda networks for testing purposes.
 It leverages Docker and